prasanthchaduvula/personalblog/content/posts/11/index.md

 # Authentication vs Authorization

-Authentication and authorization used for protecting applications authentication is the process of verifying who a user is and authorization is the process of verifying what they have access to
+Authentication and authorization used for protecting applications. authentication is the process of verifying who a user is and authorization is the process of verifying what they have access to

 ## Authentication